2035 Amtrak Connect US Map, Interstate High Speed Rail Funding

 When will America get serious about funding High-Speed Rail like other nations?; credit gilaxia

-Due to the worst political warfare, his 4th Infrastructure Proposal narrowly failed in the Senate again.
+Due to the worst political warfare, President Biden’s 4th Infrastructure Proposal capsized in the Senate again.

-Long story short, a bipartisan group of Senators representing mostly rural states dominated by Highway, Oil & Coal interests “Cut Bone” on Infrastructure investment.
-They kneecapped Infrastructure upgrades to only $1.2 trillion/5-years that protected funding for Highway surface repair and a number of bridge projects.
-If Congressional Democrats and President Biden did not sign the $1.2 trillion/5-year proposal into Bipartisan Infrastructure Law (BIL), America’s Highway bridges, Passenger Rail, Rapid Transit, Sustainable Energy, Waterworks, and Cybersecurity Infrastructure would have fallen further behind in addressing 21st-century challenges.
+Long story short, a bipartisan group of Senators representing mostly rural states dominated by Highway, Oil, and Coal interests “Cut Bone” on Infrastructure investment.
+They kneecapped Infrastructure upgrades to only $1.2 trillion/5-years that protected most funding for Highway surface & bridge repair.
+If Congressional Democrats and President Biden did not sign the $1.2 trillion/5-year proposal into Bipartisan Infrastructure Law (BIL), America’s Highway bridges, Intercity Passenger Rail, Rapid Transit, Sustainable Energy, Waterworks, and Cybersecurity Infrastructure would have fallen further behind.

 With no better option, Congressional Democrats and President Biden signed the 5-year BIL in November 2021.
 It allocated a paltry $66 billion to Federal Railroads and $39 billion to Federal Transit.

-At America’s 2024 pace of HSR funding, China, Japan, and Western Europe will extend their massive HSR Kilometer lead by 2030.
-Ditto for Rapid Transit networks.
+At America’s current pace of HSR funding, China, Japan, and Western Europe will extend their massive HSR Kilometer (Mileage) lead by 2030—Ditto for Rapid Transit networks.

 Combining More Public & Private Funds for HSR & Regional Rail

-Unlike China’s planned 43,500 HSR miles, which include some long routes for political reasons, America only needs 26-27,000 HSR miles based on sound Transportation Planning practices.
-Since BIL funding is nowhere close to the need, Congressional Democrats and President Biden narrowly pushed through a USDOT annual budget that boosts Federal Railroads and Federal Transit by $8 billion each.
+Unlike China’s planned 43,500 HSR miles, America only needs 26-27,000 HSR miles by 2050.
+Since BIL funding is nowhere close to America’s need, Congressional Democrats and President Biden narrowly pushed through a USDOT annual budget that boosts Federal Railroads and Federal Transit by $8 billion each.
 Combined with an annual slice from the 5-year BIL, the Secretary of Transportation planned to invest $142 billion in FY2023 (1 October 2022 – 30 September 2023) as follows:

 $70.5 billion in Federal Highways